975L/ContactFormBundle/README.md

 {% endblock %}
 ```

-The template used for sending emails is the one of c975LSiteBundle.
-Override it in `/templates/c975LSiteBundle/emails/layout.html.twig`.
+The templates used for sending emails are the ones of c975LSiteBundle.
+Override them in `/templates/c975LSiteBundle/emails/`.

 ### How to use